 Andy is a highly accomplished and seasoned facilitator, conflict specialist and trainer.
 He is experienced in handling multi-party/multi-person conflict within both the public and corporate sector.
 One of CEDR’s senior negotiation trainers, Andy has trained over 2,000 mediators globally and worked with international development agencies and development banks.

 Philip joins CEDR as one of the UK’s leading Hostage and Crisis Negotiators.
 His experience spans decades, with deployments in some of the tensest, most hostile, high-stake environments across all four continents.
 He has gained unparalleled skills within the high-pressure world of crisis leadership, critical decision-making and life-at-risk negotiation.
 He provides a unique style of coaching, mentoring and training to deliver programmes aimed at achieving the extraordinary.

-Susanne is CEDR’s Assistant Director of Training and a highly experienced business and intercultural facilitator, negotiator, conflict mediator and coach with more than 15 years of experience.
+Susanne is CEDR’s Director of Training and Consultancy and a highly experienced business and intercultural facilitator, negotiator, conflict mediator and coach with more than 15 years of experience.
 Her legal knowledge, business experience and work in diversity combine effectively in her negotiation, mediation and consultancy role.
 Fluent in five languages, she has masterminded change and conflict projects for several international organisations.